A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Conclusion

 \section{Conclusion}

-We showed how the video retrieval problem can be expanded to capture all ways someone might describe a video.
-We built ActivityNet10k, QuerYD10k, and LF-VILA10k, whose captions refer to videos using a variety of natural language descriptions instead of just one.
-We showed that SOTA models fail to generalize well to all potentially valid descriptions, and proposed a novel finetuning approach that can retrieve videos effectively from a range of descriptions.
-We proposed a finetuning approach to solve that more fine-grained retrieval problem more accurately.
-This work shows how the complexities of video understanding can be measured and addressed using language as a guide.
-We hope future work will continue to explore the complete spectrum of language that can be used to capture video content.
+We showed how the data for the video retrieval problem can be expanded to capture a greater variety ways someone might describe a video, instantiated with ActivityNet10k, QuerYD10k, and LF-VILA10k.
+We showed that SOTA models fail to generalize well to all potentially valid descriptions, and propose fine-tuning and inference-time approaches to mitigate these shortcomings.
+We also distilled insights on how some SOTA models struggle with short captions.
+We hope future work further explores the complete spectrum of language that can describe video content.